redis/librdb/README.md

                                           as RESTORE is closely tied to specific RDB versions.
 If versions not aligned the parser will generate higher-level commands instead.
-            -o, --output <FILE>           Specify the output file (For 'resp' only: if not specified, output to stdout) -s, --start-cmd-num <NUM>     Start writing redis from command number -e, --enum-commands           Command enumeration and tracing by preceding each generated RESP command with debug command of type: `SET _RDB_CLI_CMD_ID_ <CMD-ID>`
+            -o, --output <FILE>           Specify the output file (For 'resp' only: if not specified, output to stdout) -1, --single-db               Avoid SELECT command.
+DBs in RDB will be stored to db 0.
+Watchout for conflicts -s, --start-cmd-num <NUM>     Start writing redis from command number -e, --enum-commands           Command enumeration and tracing by preceding each generated RESP command with debug command of type: `SET _RDB_CLI_CMD_ID_ <CMD-ID>`